BLOCKCHAINDEVWEB/encrypt-env/README.md

 node index.js
 ```

-Copy the data of the encrypted.js file into your frontend in a file with a service-account.enc.js, a service-account-local.enc.js or another name file.
+Copy the data of the encrypted.txt file into your frontend in a file with a service-account-enc.txt, a service-account-local-enc.txt or another name file.

+# Deploy in Vercel

+Delete global variables env witch choice encrypted in the settings of yours fronts.

+Create global variables env encryption key word in the settings of yours fronts.

+Redeploy build for run with global variables env encrypted.